lobis/fractal-explorer/README.md

 cargo build --release
 ```

+There is a Windows executable available as an artifact of the v0.1.0 release which can be downloaded [here](https://github.com/lobis/fractal-explorer/releases/download/v0.1.0/fractal-explorer-app.exe).
+Please always be very careful when downloading executable files from the internet.

 To build the web application run the following command.
 You may need to install `wasm-pack` via `cargo install wasm-pack`.

 ```